8columns/new-component/README.md

 **Note :** Based on original code developed by Joshua Comeau at https://github.com/joshwcomeau/new-component

 I did modify Joshua Comeau's version to match with my coding style.
-The purpose of modification is for using in my local development.
+The purpose of modification is for my personal development on local machine.
 What i did modified from Joshua's version are

 - add default component stylesheet
 - modify default Component coding template (add Constructor & default stylesheet)